-Approximately 1 in 10 new mothers in Canada will experience postpartum depression, with many remaining untreated.
-The risk of developing this disorder increases significantly in underserved populations, with Indigenous and immigrant women having up to 5 times the rates when compared to the average Canadian woman.
+Approximately 1 in 10 new parents in Canada will experience postpartum depression, with many parents remaining untreated.
+The risk of developing this disorder increases significantly in vulnerable and medically underserved populations, with Indigenous and immigrant parents having up to five times higher rates when compared to the average Canadian parent.

-In order to combat inequalities in access to health care, as well as to normalize the quality of care received across the province and to lower economic and time costs, more accessible treatment options and resources are necessary.
-The SUPPORT study seeks to develop a safe and effective web-based resource for postpartum depression (PPD) based on the needs, opinions, and experiences of people in British Columbia who have previously been diagnosed with this disorder.
+In order to combat inequities in access to health care, as well as to normalize the quality of care received across the province and to lower economic and time costs, more accessible treatment options and resources are necessary.
+The SUPPORT study seeks to develop a safe and effective web-based resource for postpartum depression and anxiety based on the needs, opinions, and experiences of people in British Columbia who have previously been diagnosed with this disorder.

 Contact the study coordinator: